oracle/graal/docs/reference-manual/native-image/CertificateManagement.md

 ## Build-time Options

 During the image building process, the `native-image` builder captures the host environment's default TrustStore and embeds it into the native executable.
-This TrustStore is by default created from the root certificate file provided within the JDK, but can be changed to use a different certificate file by setting the build-time system property `javax.net.ssl.trustStore` (see [Properties](Properties.md) for how to do it).
+This TrustStore is by default created from the root certificate file provided within the JDK, but can be changed to use a different certificate file by setting the build-time system property `javax.net.ssl.trustStore` (see [Properties](guides/use-system-properties.md) for how to do it).

 Since the contents of the build-time certificate file is embedded into the native executable, the file itself does not need to be present in the target environment.

-## Run-time Options
+## Runtime Options

 The certificate file can also be changed dynamically at run time via setting the `javax.net.ssl.trustStore\*` system properties.